frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 - Important for drift behavior and recovery from slides

 **Tuning Guidelines:**
+- **Range:** 1.5 - 3.5
-- Should be proportional to `StaticBaseCoefficient` (typically 0.65-0.75 ratio)
+- **Ratio to StaticBaseCoefficient:** Typically 0.65-0.75 (should be proportional)
-- **Increase** for more grip during slides (harder to break loose)
+- **Increase:** More grip during slides, harder to break loose, tire maintains grip when sliding
+  - **Effect:** More progressive breakaway, better recovery from slides
-- **Decrease** for less grip during slides (easier to break loose, more progressive)
+- **Decrease:** Less grip during slides, easier to break loose, more progressive slide
-- Typical range: 1.5 - 3.5

-**Real-World Impact:**
-- Higher values: Tire maintains more grip when sliding, harder to break loose
-- Lower values: Tire slides more easily, more progressive breakaway
+  - **Effect:** Tire slides more easily, more predictable breakaway behavior
 - Affects how the tire recovers from oversteer/understeer situations

 ---